allink/allink-core-static/docs/javascript/usage.md

 ## jQuery vs. Vanilla JS

 Since these scripts and libraries are a collection of tools and existing scripts, we now have a bit of a mix of coding styles.
 We tried to unify the code as much as time allowed us to.

+Feel free to use what ever coding style you prefer.

 ## Read the comments